Note: If you'd prefer to see a complete tour of the Data Exporter watching a video, see [Video] Data Exporter Walkthrough.

 What is Data Exporter used for?

-The Data Exporter feature is used to automate data delivery to third party data destinations like Amazon S3, Snowflake, Google Big Query, SFTP and others.
-Data is always aggregated to daily rows of data.
+The Data Exporter feature is used to automate data delivery to third-party data destinations like Amazon S3, Snowflake, Google Big Query, SFTP, and others.
+Data is always aggregated into daily rows of data.

-Before you begin: Creating a data export is a lot like creating a grid widget in TapClicks.
-Simply choose the data source, data view and fields that you would like to export.
+Before you begin: Creating a data export is like creating a grid widget in TapClicks.
+Simply choose the data source, data view, and fields that you would like to export.

 1] On the left side menu click Data.